sunny7712/sunny7712.github.io/content/docs/linear_regression/index.md

 So in this blog, I have four main goals:

 - Derive the **normal equation** of LR in batch form.
-Along the way, I’ll go through a bit on how we tackle differentiation of vectors and matrices (matrix calculus) in the context of Machine Learning.
+Along the way, we’ll go through a bit on how we tackle differentiation of vectors and matrices in the context of Machine Learning.

 - **Justify the Least Squares Error** as the loss function for Linear Regression — why it makes sense mathematically and intuitively.

 - **Explain the need for gradient descent** — why we use it and how it works.

 - **Implement everything** we learn using python and numpy.

+---

 ## Introduction